canonical/data-science-stack/docs/how-to/index.rst

    mlflow

-Leverage GPUs
+Enable GPUs
 --------------------

-Learn how to configure DSS to utilise your GPUs.
+Learn how to configure DSS to leverage your GPUs.

 .. toctree::
    :maxdepth: 1

-   enable-intel-gpu
-   enable-nvidia-gpu
+   enable-gpus/index